Yousefmedhat/Amazon-Sales-Optimization-Project/README.md

   - Filled missing values in **buy_box_availability** with "not available".

 - Column Additions and Deletions:
-  - Created new column `discount` that represents the discount percentage for products.
+  - Created new column `discount` that represents the discount percentage of products.
   - Created new column `category` to split products into **15 categories** based on keywords in the product title.
   - Created new columns `OrderMonth`,`OrderDayOfWeek` derived from **delivery_details**.
   - Dropped **current\discounted price** and **price_on_variant**, as **listed_price** and discount are sufficient.